frankschoeman/kyubus-shader/README.md

 Reshade shader installation: </br>
 #1 To use the Reshade shaders, you need to download the latest version of Reshade from the official website: https://reshade.me/ </br>
 #2 Open the .exe and follow the instructions, after chosing the graphics API you can skip the remaining steps. </br>
-#3 Copy the contents of this zip file to the game or emulator's executable, and overwrite the .ini file.
+#3 Copy the "📁 reshade-shaders" folder and the "reshade.ini" from the zip file to the folder of the game or emulator's executable, and overwrite the .ini file.
+Then copy preset files from either the "📁 1440p-" or "📁 1080p-monitor-presets" folder to the same location.
+So the structure will look like this: </br>
+📁game folder </br>
+├─📁 reshade-shaders </br>
+├─🎮Game.exe </br>
+├─📄ReShade.ini </br>
+├─📄kyubus-CRTguest-ntsc-mask-HD.ini </br>
+├─📄kyubus-CRTguest-ntsc-scanline-SD.ini </br>
+├─📄kyubus-... etc

 RetroArch shader installation: </br>
-#1 Place the files from the zip file "/kyubus-extras/RetroArch-native-shader" folder in the "RetroArch base\shaders\" folder </br>
+#1 Place the files from the zip file "📁kyubus-extras/📁RetroArch-native-shader" folder in the "📁RetroArch root\📁shaders\" folder </br>
 #2 Then in retroach while in game, open the Quickmenu with F1 > shaders > load > kyubus-crtguest.slangp

 Reshade Hotkeys:</br>